-At Wild Side we know that communication is not about the number of things you say, it is about the number of things that are understood.
-Our professionally trained crew are passionate about sharing their knowledge and excitement for Hawaii's marine life, and history with our guests.
+At Wild Side understand how important it is to have trustworthy, reliable and quality services.
+Wild Side considers each tour and guest unique.
+Our professionally trained crew are passionate about sharing their knowledge and excitement for Hawaii's marine life, and cultural history with our guests.
 That is what makes our ohana of hand-picked guides the best in Hawaii -

 Wild Side Specialty Tours is a small "Mom and Pop" owner-operated company.
 Operating out of O`ahu’s Waianae Boat Harbor since 1996, Tori and Armin Cullins team up with national wildlife research organizations and non-profits, in addition to hiring graduate students with masters degrees in marine biology to lead open-ocean excursions.

 A USCG captain (who trained as crew for Polynesian Voyaging canoes), resident marine biologist, and environmental sciences grad.
 She has a prior background in veterinary medicine; has worked with marine mammal stranding teams; as Education and Outreach Specialist for the Hawaiian Islands Humpback Whale National Marine Sanctuary and has studied behaviors and documented abundance and distribution of whales and dolphins throughout Hawaii since the early 1990's.

 She is currently an advisor for the Hawaii Ecotourism Association, has or is working with Oahu, Maui and Big Island Marine Voluntary Standards working groups, and is a steering committee member of the Hawaii Recreational Impact to Reefs, Local Action Strategy and a partner with